willcook4/calculator/README.md

 *DELETE*: Remove a saved Math Name/Date from Saved Maths

 ##### My result
 Using JavaScript I created an Express Node app.
 Gulp tasks made the use of SASS and development easier.
 To make the responsive nature of the design easier I used a front-end framework called [Skeleton](http://getskeleton.com/).
 Sorting of the list was achieved by using the [TinySort](http://tinysort.sjeiti.com/index.html) library, a task that given the potential complexity could have taken a fair bit of vanilla JavaScript.
-[Moment](http://momentjs.com/) was used to make time handling easier and more human friendly on the front-end.
+[Moment](http://momentjs.com/) was used to make time handling easier and more human-friendly on the front-end.

 HTML has been checked to be valid with [W3](https://validator.w3.org).
 JavaScript has been checked with ESLint.

-ES6 was used in
+JavaScript ES6 was used in the sever.js file as no transcompilation is needed for the version of node used.
+JavaScript ES5 was used natively on browser side code.

 ##### Future development
 - Add unit testing with a Mocha and Chai.
 - Add in Babel into the gulp tasks and refactor the main.js file into JavaScript ES6.
 - Further browser testing(Chrome and Safari tested so far).
-- Get code and ensure all external libraries are production ready.
+- Ensure code and all external libraries are production ready.
+Minimise and Uglify.

 ##### To run this code yourself...
 - Clone this repo